OBOFoundry/OBOFoundry.github.io/docs/SOP.md

 ### Chairing an OBO Operations Committee meeting call

+***Please note that as of 2023-01-10, OBO Operations meeting minutes are now viewable by the public.***

 #### Before the call (a day or two in advance):

 1. Prepare a stub in the OBO Operations Committee (OFOC) [rolling agenda](https://docs.google.com/document/d/1aka4i6R89i04IYPS7CyzItQPOyb3IgtW4m75G475qcc/edit) with the following <b>Repeating Agenda Items</b>: